With Beard's interest peaked Jason Sylk stalked his prey, eventually cornering the photographer at Lotus

 the old M2 days, that Sylk had his second eureka moment.
 If there ever was a question of him not being of

 sound mind up to this point, it was instantly dispelled by what happened next.
-The frayed synapses began firing again, and when the electrochemical haze cleared, the most preposterous idea imaginable occurred
+The frayed synapses began

 to him: He was going to go legit –SoHo Models was going to be a bona fide model agency.
 Or as bona